 A recent U.S. Travel Association study showed a 22 percentage point gap between mega-travelers and homebodies when it comes to happiness with physical health and well-being - a powerful finding considering the rise of employee burnout.

 So, to make sure their employees aren't squandering valuable travel opportunities to enhance their life (and actually use their PTO to do it), more and more employers are offering personal travel reimbursement.

 An employee travel stipend, also called a vacation stipend or travel reimbursement, is an allotment of funds that workers can use during each calendar year at their discretion to pay for personal travel expenses.

-Companies who offer such a stipend for employee personal travel, which is different than business-related travel, are typically on the forefront of employee benefits and employee experience because it's:
+Companies that offer such a stipend for employee personal travel, which is different than business-related travel, are typically at the forefront of employee benefits and employee experience because it's:

-Offering an employee travel stipend to spend on their vacations is a hugely attractive benefit to offer for attracting talent.
-It's a benefit that isn't standard, would appeal strongly to individuals who already love to prioritize travel on their off-time and most of all.. .who wouldn't be excited to say "my company pays for my vacations"?
+Offering an employee a travel stipend to spend on their vacations is a hugely attractive benefit to offer for attracting talent.
+It's a benefit that isn't standard, would appeal strongly to individuals who already love to prioritize travel on their off-time, and most of all... who wouldn't be excited to say "my company pays for my vacations"?

 For your employees who have benefited from and become accustomed to this unique offering, it's very likely that it'll be a reason they stay longer at your company.
 This is especially true if you also have a healthy company culture that supports and appreciates their experience and contributions as an individual.

 If you're interested in exploring travel stipends or any other type of stipend for your company, talk to a Compt stipend expert who can help you set up and manage your ideal program.

 Input some basic data into our Perks Vendor Cost Calculator to identify how much you're spending on all of your vendors, and how much you can save by consolidating tools with Compt.